 movement's motto, coined by Wilder, was: "The evangelization of the world in this generation".

-Scripture Gift Mission (now Lifewords) founded
+Scripture Gift Mission (now Lifewords) was founded

+there.
 North Africa Mission entered Tripoli and started the first Protestant mission in Libya

 Scofield Reference Bible.
-The Scandinavian Alliance (now The Evangelical Alliance Mission)
+The Scandinavian Alliance (now The Evangelical Alliance Mission) was

 founded.
 Methodist Charles Gabriel wrote the missionary song "Send the Light".
 John Livingston